BOS - LAS

 See more direct flights

-Top 3 airlines serving from Boston to Las Vegas
+Reviews of the top airline flying from Boston to Las Vegas

 See real verified KAYAK customer reviews for airlines flying from Boston to Las Vegas.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.